quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company hosts its core network services, including directory services and DNS, in its on-premises data center.
+The data center is connected to

-A company hosts its core network services, including directory services and DNS, in its on-premises data center.
-The data center is connected to the AWS Cloud using AWS Direct Connect (DX).
+the AWS Cloud using AWS Direct Connect (DX).
 Additional AWS accounts are planned that will require quick, cost-effective, and consistent access to these network services.